hmdshariati/laravel-auto-release/README.md

 php artisan project:release
 ```

 And Laravel Automate Release will do all of this boring job for you.
 It's simple.
-All you need is Git as version control.
+All you need is Git as a version control.

 Second problem is there are actions like composer update or build frontend that waste a lot of your time.
 But you need to do them because somebody in your team could update composer dependencies or change styles/js.
 Every time run this commands is very tedious, so Laravel Automate Release will do it only in case if it necessary.